ZeroG-lab/PFCaMPARI/README.md

 Hardware data: Each hardware unit contained 2 96-well plates, 4 units were used in total.
 Each unit measured time, voltage, current, temperature, pressure, acceleration and illumination events.
 These parameters were exported into excel files, which then were parsed into a data frame using R-Studio.

 Exported IncuCyte image fluorescent data:
+The 96-well plates used during the parabolic flight were imaged using an IncuCyte high-throughput microscope provided by Sartorius.
+In each well, a cross-pattern of 5 images was measured.
+These images were then analysed by the IncuCyte 2021A software.
+The fluorescence intensity and total number of green and red cells were analysed and exported into excell to be parsed using R scripts.

+## Scripts

+### parserPFCaMPARI.R